Garry's Mod: Glue Library incident

+Prohibited content

+Facepunch Studios blacklists servers that are malicious, depict sexual violence, or contain content that is not safe for work but not marked as such.
+In April 2023, following a Twitter poll with close to 50,000 respondents, the company additionally banned the glorification of Nazism, including the display of swastikas and the Nazi salute.

+Copyright claims

+In response to a takedown notice from Nintendo in April 2024, Facepunch Studios began removing Nintendo-related Steam Workshop entries.
+Due to a large backlog, the studio asked community members to delete their relevant uploads to aid this process.
+Newman denied rumours that the notice was issued by a party unrelated to Nintendo, as had been the case in past instances.
+Newman received a takedown notice relating to the Skibidi Toilet web series in July 2024.
+The series's creator, DaFuq!?Boom!, argued that he wanted to subdue the spread of pornographic derivatives of his work.

 Development and release

-Garry's Mod was created by the video game programmer Garry Newman.
+Garry's Mod was created by the programmer Garry Newman.
 He started developing games under the studio name Facepunch Studios after dropping out of college, at the time out of his parents' house.
 He did this as a hobby, simultaneous to his occupation as a PHP programmer for a dating website.
 He was later fired when he launched his own dating website.
 While developing his first game, Facewound, Garry's Mod became a side-project of his as a mod for the Source game engine and, principally, the game Half-Life 2.
 Newman soon found more enjoyment in developing Garry's Mod than in maintaining Facewound, so development on Facewound was mostly halted (and put on indefinite hiatus in 2004) for him to focus on Garry's Mod.
 He stated that, at the time, his skills in computer programming were not advanced enough to create a full Source-based game and he resorted to the mod format.
 The first iteration of the mod, version 1, was released on 24 December 2004.
 Initial feedback was polarised, with some players criticising the mod for its similarity to an existing mod, JBMod.
 However, the increasing positive reception led Newman to continue development.
 Newman did not recognise that the game was gaining in popularity until he set up an online forum for it.
 Through 2004 and 2005, Newman released several updated versions of Garry's Mod, adding new features and culminating in version 9.0.4 on 27 November 2005.
 Newman's one-man operation grew to a team of multiple people for a remake of the mod as a standalone game.